ilariagolluscio/DataGatherer/README.md

 This project is aimed at the creation of a software that allows for sem i-automatic extraction of specific data from a given set of images.

-## A word of caution

-*This software has been written in the least time possible.
-There are still bugs bad and code standard is low.
-It may not be improved.
-Caution and frequent backing-up is advised.*
+## Precautions

+This code is made to be run **locally**.
+It does not manage access to data, nor protects from unauthorized access.
+Please, double check that port 8080 is not reachable from outside your trusted network.

 ## Requirements